Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Introduction

 \section{Introduction}

-Spurious predictive correlations have been frequently documented within the Deep Learning literature \citep{revise_olga,zhao2021captionbias}.
-These correlations can arise when most samples in class $y$ (\eg blonde hair) belong to a sensitive group $b$ (\eg female).
-Thus, the model might learn to use the signal from $b$ to predict $y$.
-Mitigating this spurious correlation (Bias) involves decorrelating the model's predictions of $y$ from the dataset-sensitive group $b$.
+Spurious predictive correlations have been frequently documented within the Deep Learning literature \cite{revise_olga,zhao2021captionbias}.
+These correlations can arise when most samples in class a $c$ (\eg blonde hair) belong to a bias group $s$ (\eg female).
+Thus, the model might learn to predict classes by using their membership to their bias groups (\eg more likely to predict blonde hair if a sample is female).
+Mitigating such spurious correlations (Bias) involves decorrelating the model's predictions of input samples from their membership to bias groups.
 Previous research efforts have primarily focused on model-based solutions.
-These efforts can be mainly categorized into two directions 1) methods that require significantly more model parameters during inference \citep{Wang_2020_CVPR}, which harms model scalability as we increase the number of sensitive groups/target-classes.
-2) methods that introduce additional loss functions and require expensive hyper-parameter tuning \citep{hong2021unbiased,8953715,ryu2018inclusivefacenet,Tartaglione_2021_CVPR}.
+These efforts can be mainly categorized into two directions 1) ensemble-based methods \cite{Wang_2020_CVPR}, which introduce separate prediction heads for samples from different bias groups 2) methods that introduce additional bias regularizing loss functions and require additional hyper-parameter tuning \cite{hong2021unbiased,8953715,ryu2018inclusivefacenet,Tartaglione_2021_CVPR,Sagawa2020DistributionallyRN}.